The Infant Behavior Questionnaire (IBQ and IBQ-R)

 The original IBQ was developed by Dr. Rothbart in the early 1980s and first reported in the 1981 Child Development article, "Measurement of Temperament in Infancy" (Rothbart, 1981).This early form of the instrument assessed 6 domains of infant temperament (activity level, soothability, fear, distress to limitations, smiling and laughter, and duration of orienting).The items on the IBQ ask parents to rate the frequency of specific temperament-related behaviors observed over the past week (or sometimes 2 weeks).

 In 1998, Dr. Rothbart and her colleague, Dr. Masha Gartstein, revised the IBQ by refining the original scales and adding several new scales.
 The new instrument is referred to as the IBQ-Revised (IBQ-R).
-Short (91 items; 14 scales) and Very Short (36 items; 3 broad scales) forms of the IBQ-R were developed in 2008
+Short (91 items; 14 scales) and Very Short (36 items; 3 broad scales) forms of the IBQ-R were developed by Sam Putnam and colleagues in 2008.

 The following non-English versions of the IBQ-R are available for download: